-This is an excerpt from a Google Analytics guide that featured in The Guardian Small Business Network.
+This article is adapted from our beginners' Google Analytics guide that featured in The Guardian Small Business Network.
 Read the full article here.

 What is SEO?